JoeyVedder/4096/README.md

-# Welcome to the Game Project 4096
+<h1 align="center">Welcome to the Puzzle Game Application</h1><br>
+<h1 align="center">4096</h1>
 <font color="green">// TO DO  ..............................................</font>
 <br>

+ ### Introduction<br>
- What was your motivation?<br>
+<font color="orange"> What was our motivation?</font><br>
+ The purpose of building the application is to implement what we learned as a student of Full Stack Application Developer<br>
- Why did you build this project?<br>
+ <font color="orange">Why did we build this project?</font><br>
+ We built the 4096 game because it's an interesting interactive user friendly puzzle game that gave us a scope for using html, css and javascript.<br>
- What problem does it solve?<br>
+ <font color="orange">What problem does it solve?</font><br>
-What did you learn?<br>
+ The application handles the events of dragging and dropping of the tiles at user desired locations using arrow keys.
+It does the work of generating random numbers, rnadom tiles, does the calculation of merged tiles, displays current score, the highest achieved score for a player.<br>
+ <font color="green">//TO DO.......................................................................................................</font>

+<font color="orange">What did we learn?</font><br>
+We learned how to use different types of Event Handling invloling dragging and dropping, moving tiles with arrows.
+Creating random tiles with random colours, and assigning random values on each tile after every movement, was a good learnig activity.
+We learned  Math functions of calculation.
+We learnt how to store the tile values and user's score in the browser's local storage and again displaying them with display functions.

-What makes your project stand out?<br>
+<font color="orange">What makes our project stand out?</font><br>
+Our project stands out because of its cool appearance and functionality.
+It provides users a scope to face challenges and yet offers hours of relaxation and mental workout.<br>
+<font color="orange">Some of the challenges we faced during the application developmet</font><br>
+<font color="green">//TO DO .......</font>
+*   Applying CSS FrameWork?

+<font color="orange">Features we plan to implement in the future</font><br>

-Your README might also describe some of the challenges you faced, as well as the feaures you plan to implement in the future.
+<font color="green"> README might also describe some of the challenges you faced, as well as the feaures you plan to implement in the future.
 And if you project is deployed, make sure to include a link to the deployed application so people can see it in action.<br>
-To add screenshot, create assets/image folder and save the screenshot there and link it.<br>
+To add screenshot, create assets/image folder and save the screenshot there and link it.</font><br>
-<font color="green">//.......................................................................................................</font>

 ### Description